In this article, we’ll pit RightSignature vs. DocuSign. We’ll analyze both platforms to answer a simple question: Which is better?

 If you’re looking for an option that’s easier to use than RightSignature but cheaper than DocuSign, Signaturely is the right option for you.

-Your free account will seamlessly integrate with Google Drive, Dropbox, OneDrive, and Box, so you can upload the documents you need and start signing immediately.
-You’ll also have access to notifications and reminders for free, to expedite your signing process without breaking the bank.
+Your free account will seamlessly integrate with Google Drive, Dropbox, OneDrive, and Box, so you can upload the necessary documents and start signing immediately.
+You’ll also have free access to notifications and reminders to expedite your signing process without breaking the bank.

-With a free account, you can send up to three signature requests per month, making it perfect for the freelancer or occasional user that needs a couple of documents signed every month.
+With a free account, you can send up to three signature requests per month, making it perfect for the freelancer or occasional user who needs a couple of documents signed monthly.

 Need more signature requests?
 For just $10 per month per user, Signaturely gives you unlimited signature requests, so you can send as many documents as you need, making it a great DocuSign alternative.

 Need unlimited templates?
 At just $15 per month per user, it is far cheaper than both RightSignature and DocuSign, and you won’t have to worry about deleting templates as you go.
-With this plan, you’ll also receive advanced business features like team management and custom template branding.
+This plan will also receive advanced business features like team management and custom template branding.

 This makes it the cheapest version, allowing you to get custom branding even if you are a small business or a freelancer.